 First of all, a potato slicer is a special machine that cuts food into small pieces.
 Unlike your regular cutter and knives, this one uses automated parts and assemblies to get the job done.
 All you have to do is set various parameters and click a button.
-Here the potato slicer parts and procedure guide.
+Here are the potato slicer parts and procedure guide.

 Potato slicer parts